 Understanding Hard Water

-Hard water with high mineral content, primarily calcium and magnesium compounds, is common in many areas, including Melbourne.
-These dissolved minerals naturally occur in groundwater sources, the primary water supply for numerous municipalities.
+Hard water with a high mineral content, primarily calcium and magnesium compounds, is common in many areas, including Melbourne.
+These dissolved minerals naturally occur in groundwater sources, which are the primary water supply for numerous municipalities.

-The water treatment processes employed by local authorities can also contribute to the mineral-rich nature of the supply.
-While methods like chlorination and filtration remove impurities and contaminants, they may not effectively eliminate dissolved minerals, leading to mineral-laden water being distributed through residential systems.
+The water treatment processes by local authorities can also add to the mineral-rich water supply.
+While treatments like chlorination and filtration remove many impurities, they often miss dissolved minerals.
+As a result, mineral-heavy water is sent through residential water systems.

 The effects of this mineral-rich water on household appliances, pipes, and fixtures can be extensive.
 As the water flows through these systems, the minerals precipitate and form scale build-up on surfaces.
 This scale accumulation can lead to reduced efficiency, clogged pipes, and premature failure of appliances and fixtures.